angular/angular-ja/aio-ja/content/tutorial/first-app/first-app-lesson-10.md

         <code-example header="Add routes to the app" path="first-app-lesson-10/src/app/routes.ts" region="define-app-routes"></code-example>

         The entries in the `routeConfig` array represent the routes in the application.
 The first entry navigates to the `HomeComponent` whenever the url matches `''`.
-The second entry uses some special formatting that will be revisted in a future lesson.
+The second entry uses some special formatting that will be revisited in a future lesson.

 1. Save all changes and confirm that the application works in the browser.
 The application should still display the list of housing locations.